Updated: 6 days ago

 I am not saying you have to be the next Dwayne Johnson or Warren Buffett, or have the desire to be as such, but no matter the dream or field you should always be holding yourself as the go-to person who is proud of his or her passions.
 Who isn't afraid to tell a stranger about their business instead of their 9-to-5.
 About their new album, and not their second job.

-There are more than 3 billion people on social media in 2020, and estimates push 4 billion by 2025.
+There are more than 3 billion people on social media as of 2020, and estimates push 4 billion by 2025.
 That's a whole lot of people, and you are but one.
 Do not be discouraged by this, but I wanted to include this statistic to emphasize the importance of standing out.
 You have a whole lot of noise to break through.
 A lot of attention to fight for and you can.
 This is what I have been working on doing, and this is the very reason why you're reading this today.
 I broke through to you.

 Three years ago when I started building my personal brand, the only thing that popped up were random Mashmans on Ancestry.com, none of whom I was even related to.
 I've been building myself up since then, to where I have a strengthening presence both on and offline with the people around me.
 Now there is a level of trust that comes from my name.
 It's literally my resume, not a piece of paper.